 Central Blood Bank is a tax-exempt organization established to serve the transfusion needs of Pittsburgh hospitals.
 Central Blood Bank’s service areas include metropolitan Pittsburgh as well as more than 10 counties in western Pennsylvania, northern West Virginia and eastern Ohio.
-Central Blood Bank currently collects, tests and distributes 140,000 units of whole blood to more than 50 hospitals and healthcare facilities in the tri-state area.
+Central Blood Bank currently distributes 170,000 units of whole blood annually to about 50 hospitals and healthcare facilities in the tri-state area.

 LifeSource is a tax-exempt provider of blood products serving Chicago area hospitals.
 LifeSource has 17 donor centers throughout the area and operates an average of 10 mobile drives every day, collecting approximately 136,000 units of blood annually.

 Patient Care Operations